Every individual faces countless color choices daily.

-Color analyses help uncover the specific colors that appeal to you.
-Many color analysis methods exist, and they vary in approach and outcome.
+Many color analysis methods exist, and vary in approach and outcome.

 What Is A Color Analysis?

 4 Color Analysis Methods

-Color analysis methods tend to fall into two camps: Externally focused and internally focused.
+Color analysis methods, in general, are externally focused.
 Most external color analysis methods use similar criteria to determine your optimal color palette, including hair, eye and complexion colors to assign your color palette.
 However, one revolutionary color analysis method employs DNA to determine your genetically preferred colors.

 Here are the top color analysis methods used today:

 - The 4 Season Color Analysis (Tonal Analysis)